 - Know your current CM/ECF login and password.

-- After the Western District of Michigan installs NextGen, link your PACER account with CM/ECF (reference document).
+- Link your individual PACER account with CM/ECF (reference document).

 Frequently Asked Questions

 - How do I know if I have an upgraded PACER account?

 Upgraded PACER accounts have usernames that are at least 8 characters.
 If your username is 6 characters, you do not have an upgraded account.
 Go to https://www.pacer.gov/ and click on Manage My Account to upgrade your PACER account.

 - My law firm uses a shared PACER account.
 Can we continue to use that account?